sergiobuzzi/socioeconomic_pytrends_gdelt_project/README.md

 3. Give a name to your pub/sub topic
 4. Runtime: Python 3.7
 5. Stage bucket: The bucket you created in GCS
+6. Advanced options:
-6. Advanced options, Region: Select the same region than the created bucket in GCS (this is very important)
+    - Region: Select the same region than the created bucket in GCS (this is very important)
+    - Environment variables: In the code, for private stuff like paths or keywords, instead of writing them, do something like <os.getenv("PROJECT_NAME")> (check the code).
+Then in this section, write PROJECT_NAME and its real value, both without the str symbol (" ").
+It looks like it does not work with os.dotenv.

 ### Go to Cloud Scheduler to schedule your topic